BLOG / How Gamification is Different From Traditional Learning

 The main focus of gamification is to broaden knowledge and enhance work habits.
 Gamification mechanics are there to support these habits.
 The point system helps teachers monitor their students and see how far they’ve come.

 How can you add gamification to a classroom?
 You can introduce game-like elements in your classroom.
-You should apply the features that make games fun, immersive and engaging to the learning activities.
+You should apply the features that make games fun, immersive and engaging to the learning activities to keep students engaged.

 Gamification features can include things like: